riggles1/GunconDuino-With-Screen-Flash/README.md

 **Press "Trigger"** after plugging or doing the disable combo = default buffer mode **35ms** maximum (for 60Hz 0-2 frame game lag, shots still release as soon as light is sensed within 0-35ms).

-**Press "A"** after plugging or doing the disable combo =  extended buffer mode **60ms** maximum (for 55-57Hz 0-3 frame lag, shots still release as soon as light is sensed within 0-60ms).
+**Press "A"** after plugging or doing the disable combo =  extended buffer mode **55ms** maximum (for 55-57Hz 0-3 frame lag, shots still release as soon as light is sensed within 0-55ms).

-**Disable/re-enable** the GunconDuino: Press A+B+Trigger to disable the GunconDuino (unsticks mouse controls), press either "Trigger" or "A" after for either buffer mode.
+**Disable/re-enable** the GunconDuino: Press A+B+Trigger to disable the GunconDuino (unsticks mouse controls), hold either "Trigger" or "A" after disabling to reselect buffer mode.

 **XY-Freeze mode** (toggle): Hold "A + B" for 2 seconds to toggle infinite XY-Freeze.
 >This freezes XY-coordinates when light (XY) is lost and resumes XY-updates either as soon as the guncon can